Making Generalisations in English

 All things considered

-Meaning: when all positive and negative things about something are taken into account.
+Meaning: when all the positive and negative aspects of something are taken into account.

 - All things considered, exercising is more important than what you eat when trying to lose weight.